 The researchers also note that since the data came from a single town in Japan, they cannot say whether the results would be the same in other populations with different patterns of trans fats intake.

-The World Health Organization (WHO) have released a step by step guide for removing artificial trans fats from the global food chain.
+The World Health Organization (WHO) have released a

 The United Nations health agency estimate that every year, consumption of trans fats causes more than 500,000 deaths from cardiovascular disease worldwide.

 Prof. Ninomiya observes that WHO have called for the worldwide elimination of artificial trans fats by 2023.

 “These public health efforts have the potential to help prevent dementia cases around the world, not to mention the decrease in heart disease and other conditions related to trans fats.”